NCAR/finn/README.md

 ## Instructions

-(Paragraphis starting with icon :information_source: can be skipped, they are FYI only)
+(Paragraphs starting with an icon :information_source: can be skipped.
+They are FYI only)

 ### Prerequiste